-The United States is the most dangerous place in the developed world to
+The United States is the most dangerous place in the developed world to give birth.

 The fact that women who give birth in the United States are three to five times more likely to die than in countries like Canada, England, Japan, or France is outrageous.
 Even worse is that instead of this death rate getting better, it is getting worse.
 As the table set out below shows, since 1990 the death rate of U.S. women has steadily climbed, while death rates in other developed countries have steadily gone down.